by Dale Robinson

 Due to delays, the start date of the entry/ exit system has been postponed.

-IMPORTANT: We cannot offer advice or guidance on this topic.
-Please do visit the official website for more information and queries.
+Please visit the official website for more information and queries.

 The European Union is set to introduce its new “Entry/Exit System”, which will apply to all travellers entering the EU from the UK.